Santroller/Santroller/wiring_guides/drum.md

     {% include sections/microcontrollers.md %}

 - A 4051 or 4067 based analog multiplexer
-  - Only necessary for the Pi Pico, and only if you want your pads to respond with proper velocity, like a RB2 kit.
+  - Only necessary for the Pi Pico, other microcontrollers have enough analog pins
-  - You can otherwise opt to wire the pads to digital pins, and your kit will function like a RB1 kit.
+  - Entirley optional, certain game features won't work with digital drums
+    - For Rock Band, the velocity data is only used for freestyle drums.
+    - For GH, the velocity data is used for accents and ghosts.
+These award extra points when you hit them with the right velocity, but that is entirely optional.
+    - If you skip the multiplexer, follow the digital instructions instead of the analog ones
   - 74HC4051 / 74HC4067 recommended, these are `high speed` parts and thus they switch faster and work better.
 - 1MOhm resistor per drum / cymbal pad
 - Some Wire